johnnypovolny/showroom/README.md

 * Javascript bundle is built using Webpack, employing the Autoprefixer plugin for postcss-loader vendor prefix generation. (see [webpack config](https://github.com/johnnypovolny/snowroom/blob/master/webpack.config.js) and [postcss config](https://github.com/johnnypovolny/snowroom/blob/master/postcss.config.js))
 * Static site is hosted in Amazon Web Services S3.
 All AWS Resources (S3 bucket, Route 53 alias, etc) are created and managed using Serverless (see [serverless.yaml](https://github.com/johnnypovolny/snowroom/blob/master/serverless.yaml)).
 Serverless is also used for the automatic deployment of the static assets (index.html, bundle.js, images/fonts, etc) via the serverless-s3-sync plugin.
-* The primary development environment was Google Chrome, but the app is compatible with major browsers and common mobile devices.
+* The primary development environment was Google Chrome, but the app is compatible with all browsers that support an up to date version of WebGL.
+Mobile devices are not currently supported (since Unity/WebGL support in mobile browsers is not up to date).

 ### Licensing Note:
 As this project is sample code to exemplify the owner's personal skill set, no open source license is being offered.